Ad-Rock: Career

-Horovitz began his music career with a stint in the punk rock band The Young and the Useless, who often performed with Beastie Boys.
-In 1982, Beastie Boys guitarist John Berry quit and Horovitz replaced him.
-He was only 16 at the time.
-After Horovitz joined the band, Beastie Boys changed their sound, evolving from a hardcore punk band to a more of a hip-hop group.
+Horovitz began his music career with a stint in the punk rock band The Young and the Useless, who often performed with the Beastie Boys.
+In 1982, the Beastie Boys' guitarist, John Berry, quit and was replaced by Horovitz, who was 16 at the time.
+After Horovitz joined, the Beastie Boys changed their sound, evolving from a hardcore punk band to a more of a hip-hop group.
+With the departure of Kate Schellenbach, the group's final lineup consisted of Horovitz, Adam Yauch and Michael Diamond.
 The band was signed to Def Jam, and released its debut album, Licensed to Ill, in 1986.
 The album was a huge commercial success and spawned six singles, of which one, "(You Gotta) Fight for Your Right (To Party!)", reached the top 20 of the US Hot 100 (US #7).
 The album was certified diamond several years later.
-Several albums followed, with some attaining platinum or multi-platinum status, and by 2010, Beastie Boys had sold 40 million albums worldwide, including 22 in the U.S. In 2012, Beastie Boys were inducted into the Rock and Roll Hall of Fame.
+The group would go on to release seven studio albums and form their own label Grand Royal.
+By 2010, the Beastie Boys had sold 40 million albums worldwide, including 22 million in the U.S. In 2012, the Beastie Boys were inducted into the Rock and Roll Hall of Fame.
+Shortly after, the group dissolved due to Yauch's death.
+Their final live performance was at Bonnaroo 2009.

-In addition to his work with Beastie Boys, Horovitz remixes numerous tracks for other artists under the alias 41 Small Stars.
-He plays bass in The Tender Moments, the backing band of New York-based cabaret performer Bridget Everett.
+In addition to his work with the Beastie Boys, Horovitz remixes numerous tracks for other artists under the alias 41 Small Stars.
+He plays bass in the Tender Moments, the backing band of New York-based cabaret performer Bridget Everett.

 Horovitz has acted in several motion pictures and television shows.
 His roles include Tim "Chino" Doolan in Lost Angels (1989), Sam in Roadside Prophets (1992), Repulski in Godspeed (2007), Fletcher in While We're Young (2014), and Nick in Golden Exits (2017).

-In 2020, he was featured in the documentary Have a Good Trip.
+He also had cameos and guest spots in Futurama, 30 Rock, The Equalizer (1985), Krush Groove (1985), and A Kiss Before Dying (1991).
+In 2020, he appeared in the documentary Have a Good Trip after previously having appeared in his wife's documentary The Punk Singer.

 Personal life

-In the late 1980s, Horovitz was in a relationship with American actress Molly Ringwald.
+In the late 1980s, Horovitz was in a relationship with the American actress Molly Ringwald.
 They met on the set of The Pick-up Artist.

-Horovitz was married to actress Ione Skye from 1992 to 1999.
+Horovitz was married to actress Ione Skye Leitch from 1992 to 1999.
 She is mentioned in the song "Get It Together".
 They separated in 1995, got back together in 1996, and separated again that year.
 They divorced in 2000.

-After his separation in 1996, he entered into a relationship with riot grrrl artist Kathleen Hanna; they married in 2006.
+After his separation in 1996, he began a relationship with the riot grrrl musician and frontwoman of Bikini Kill, Kathleen Hanna; they married in 2006.
 Horovitz appeared prominently in The Punk Singer, a 2013 documentary film about Hanna's life and career, and even shot some scenes.
-Horovitz and Hanna adopted a son, Julius Hanna Horovitz, in 2013.
+Horovitz and Hanna adopted a son in 2013.

 Horovitz began to wear a medical alert bracelet after having a tonic–clonic seizure in 2003.

-Horovitz has been close friends with actress Nadia Dajani since childhood; the two attended elementary school together.
+Horovitz has been close friends with the actress Nadia Dajani since childhood; the two attended elementary school together.